 Reebok Legacy Lifter 2 Sizing

 For most lifters and athletes, I think you should be safe going true to size.
-This model’s length fits fairly true and with the slightly more narrow/neutral last and toe box, I think a lot of lifters will really enjoy the fit and feel of this model.
+This model’s length fits fairly true and with the slightly more narrow/neutral last and toe box, I think a lot of lifters will enjoy the fit and feel of this model.

 Reebok Legacy Lifter 2 Heel Height